 Both sea level rise and sediment loss are expected to increase the severity of coastal hazards, such as erosion and flooding, that events like the 2015/2016 El Niño tend to precipitate.
 And the 2015/2016 El Niño, much like the drought of 2014/2015, could provide a kind of glimpse into our climate-changed future.

-To take just one example, the background coastal sea levels were one quarter to one and one half feet above normal during the winter of 2015/2016.
+To take just one example, the background coastal sea levels were 7 to 17 centimeters (roughly one quarter to one half foot) above normal during the winter of 2015/2016.
 These levels are the expected global mean sea level rise projected to happen during the next few decades.
 In other words, the severity of shoreline retreat seen during the winter 2015/2016 is expected to happen even during winters without strong El Niño in the not-to-distant future.

 Let’s consider one last factor noted by the researchers.